 In India, the 1.4-litre TSI petrol, 1.5-litre TDI and 1.2-litre petrol units are the most likely candidates.

 2018 VW Virtus price & release date

-The new VW Virtus is in its final pre-production stage and launch will happen soon in Brazil.
+The new VW Virtus has already launched in Brazil.
 There’s no confirmation as to if or when the car will launch in India.
 The VW group won’t be part of next year’s Delhi Auto Expo and until further clarification comes out, we are also in the dark.